chuynh18/rps-mp/README.md

 Multiplayer Rocks-Papers-Scissors readme
 ========================================

 Hello and welcome to my hastily-written README.md for my hastily-written RPS-MP optional homework assignment.
-This is an online-multiplayer rocks-papers-scissors game.
+This repository contains an online multiplayer rocks-papers-scissors game.

 There are a lot of known issues and corner cases, and I'll detail them below.
 Most of them I knew about as I was writing the JavaScript, but I chose to forge ahead given my limited time and knowledge.
 At the end of the day, this assignment does work.
 It's not the most robust, but it also isn't the least robust.